dasch-swiss/dsp-das/docs/user-guide/data.md

 ## Search results

 <!-- ### Simple list -->
-The results of the search are displayed in an organised list<!--with a small preview-->.
+The results of the search are displayed in an organized list<!--with a small preview-->.
 You can select one result at a time to get more information.

 ![Search result 1: Simple list of results, similar to Google's list of results.](../assets/images/search-results-list.png)*Search result 1: Simple list of results, similar to Google's list of results.*

 &#9888; *NOT YET IMPLEMENTED*
-It is not possible yet to sort or order by criteria when searching with the full text search, use the advanced search or the expert search instead to get back sorted results.
+It is not possible yet to sort or order by criteria when searching with the full-text search, use the advanced search or the expert search instead to get back sorted results.
 <!--
 ---